tsunami416604/azure-docs.hu-hu/articles/governance/management-groups/manage.md

 ## <a name="move-management-groups-in-the-hierarchy"></a>Felügyeleti csoportok kerül a hierarchia

-Ha áthelyezi a fölérendelt felügyeleti csoport összes gyermekerőforrás, amely tartalmazza a felügyeleti csoportokhoz, előfizetések, erőforráscsoportok és a szülő erőforrások áthelyezése.
+Ha áthelyezi a fölérendelt felügyeleti csoport, a hierarchia adott csoportban követi.

 ### <a name="move-management-groups-in-the-portal"></a>Helyezze át a felügyeleti csoportok a portálon